 - how to join in with and celebrate stories, art and expression, with us, in a city full of Irish influence, history and culture.

-We encourage you to share #LIF with friends and family; enjoy it for its creative passion and skill; feed in to the collective story and feedback to us in person and using our surveys.
-You form part of the ongoing story of exchange and community growth. #LIF2020 carries on a strong tradition of sharing stories and creative energies and, all being well, will encourage you back for #LIF’s in to the future.
+We encourage you to share @LivIrishFest with friends and family; enjoy it for its creative passion and skill; feed in to the collective story and feedback to us in person and using our surveys.
+You form part of the ongoing story of exchange and community growth.
+The Festival carries on a strong tradition of sharing stories and creative energies and, all being well, will encourage you back for events and Festivals in to the future.

 * James M Smith, Magdalene Laundries and the Nation’s Architecture of Containment

-Annual themes feed from activity in previous years, thus additional context may be found in previous artisti statements.
-For those interested they can be downloaded using the following links.
+Annual themes feed from activity in previous years, thus additional context may be found in previous artistic statements.

 #LIF2019 Download this statement as a PDF.